Are Cheap Auto Insurance Companies Legit?

 2. Look at their financial strength ratings.

-The whole point of auto insurance is to compensate you when you need to make a claim, so it’s vitally important that an auto insurance company have enough money to do that.
+The whole point of auto insurance is to compensate you when you need to make a claim, so it’s vitally important that an auto insurance company has enough money to do that.
 “That’s silly,” you may think.
 “What, a $3 million-dollar company can’t afford to pay for my $2,000 car repair?”
 But imagine a year in which multiple huge hurricanes strike the East Coast, ruining hundreds of thousands of cars — could an insurance company withstand that kind of hit?

 There are four independent agencies — A.M.
 Best, Fitch, Moody’s and Standard & Poor’s — that issue auto insurance ratings based on financial strength.
 You can go to the homepage of A.M.
 Best, for instance, and search for an insurer’s name, but you’ll have to do the free registration to see the results.
 Or, you can simply Google the insurer’s name and “A.M.
 Best,” and in the results you should see the most recent update of the company’s ratings.
 Keep in mind that an insurer doesn’t need to have an A++ rating to be trustworthy.
 It just needs to be financially stable.